Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham

 If you haven't booked yet, fares are still moving.
 Airlines release unsold seats at reduced prices in the 7–10 days before departure.
 Checking morning and evening can surface drops of £30–60 per person on routes that are underperforming on load factor.

-Best cheap flight options for the April bank holiday
+Best cheap April bank holiday flight options from Stansted and Gatwick

 Kraków (KRK) from Stansted — Ryanair: Consistently the best-value Easter destination from the UK.
 Fares for April 4–5 departures around £35–55 one-way.
 Kraków at Easter is culturally rich — the city takes the holiday seriously — and costs on the ground are 40–50% below Western Europe.